akshay1027/LLD/README.md

 # LLD

+## Approach to solve LLD problem:

+Model   -> Individual user model.
+All the fields a single user needs for the required function!
+DAO     -> Collection of all users.
+Each user id of type user model.
+Service -> Buisness logic

 ## OOPS
 - If any task is repeated, make that task into a function and just call them everytime with different arguments.
 - In constructor, self means global context of class.
 The self variable is a reference to the object itself, so by using it you can read and update the properties of the object.